lilo-san/cha-batocera/README.md

 All games should run at 60 FPS without input lag or sound issues with and without the scanlines filter at 720p.

 # How to use the release
+1. Burn the image to emmc.
+2. Using FEL mode under linux since the SHARE partition is ext4.
+- Substitute the dummy 0kb neogeo.zip bios file on the SHARE/bios directory.
-Burn the image to emmc and substitute the dummy 0kb rom files on the batocera roms directory under SHARE for your own using fel mode.
+- Substitute the dummy 0kb rom.7z files on the SHARE/roms directory.

-You can also delete the games you don't have to get shorter lists.
+3. Delete the games you don't have to get shorter lists.

 The current release uses FBNeo 1.0.0.2 romset.

+NOTE: During the first start Batocera does the setup.
+Is recomended to restart before playing games.

 # How to use the sources
 The scripts should be self explanatory for someone that can: